ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 Although this project considers a Compound Poisson model with Lognormal claim severity, the same computational framework can be extended to other claim frequency and severity distributions commonly used in actuarial science.

+The project can also serve as an educational resource for undergraduate and graduate courses in Probability, Statistics and Actuarial Science.
 ---

 ## How to Run